stevemckinney/iamsteve/content/blog/0175-bento-layout-css-grid.md

 <figure className="prose-exclude grid grid-cols-subgrid col-content">
 <Demo src="https://stevemckinney.github.io/bento-grid/option-1.html" />
-<figcaption className="col-prose">A compact grid showing 6 features of a fictional app.
+<figcaption className="col-span-8">A compact grid showing 6 features of a fictional app.
 Layout will vary based on your device.
-Live demo.</figcaption>
+This is a live demo.</figcaption>
 </figure>

 ### Considerations